corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get customer by customer ID

-Send a `GET` request to the `/customers/{customerId}` endpoint to invoke the [`GetCustomerByIdFlow`](back-end-guide.md#getcustomerbyidflow).
+Send a `GET` request to the `/customers/{customerId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getcustomerbyidflow">`GetCustomerByIdFlow`</a>.
 This flow retrieves the `CustomerSchemaV1.Customer`, which stores personal details and contact information along with creation and modification timestamps, for a given `customerId`.
 This request requires authorization.
 It can be sent by an admin user.

  - Request type: `GET`.
  - Path: `/customers/{customerId}`.